Shahd34/Enterprise-IT-Infrastructure-Lab/README.md

 4. Security & Operational Practices
 The lab was designed with a security-first mindset, simulating real-world operational controls.

-Privileged Access Management: Created a dedicated Helpdesk_Admins group with delegated permissions, avoiding the use of Domain Admin accounts for daily tasks.
-Applied restrictive GPOs to IT user accounts.
+Security Principle Application: Practiced core security concepts throughout the lab, including implementing Role-Based Access Control (RBAC) via security groups for file shares and enforcing the principle of least privilege through NTFS permissions and restrictive GPOs for IT accounts.

 Auditing & Monitoring: Enabled audit policies to log file access on sensitive shares.